Matrix-LoL-Group/Rules/README.md

 ### 4.2 Stream bugs
 If the MXL stream crashes during a game, the game must continue.
 After the end of the match, the winning team's captain must send the game VOD to MXL staff.

+### 4.3 Casting
+If a game between 2 teams is getting casted, both teams have to be ready 5 mins before hand, a.k.a.:
+- both teams have to be in a client lobby
+- both teams have to be prepared with draftlol links
+- the spectator link has to be sent to the caster in DM

+If the teams fail to prepare for the casted game or the preparation is delayed with 10 or more minutes because of unprovoked delays, the match is not getting casted, if the caster want this.

 ## 5. In-Game Etiquette

 ### 5.1 Chat Usage
 General use of /all chat is prohibited unless agreed to by each team's captains, however this must still remain in good faith and abide by the ruleset & Discord rules.
 Other usage of /all chat is permitted to give sportsmanlike at the start and end of the games, e.g. Good luck, have fun & gg.
 All other types of chat are prohibited and will result in penalties.
+Examples of penalties is warnings.
+If this repeats itself 3 times, the offending player will be suspended from one single game.

 ### 5.2 Pausing the Game
 A game may be paused due to, but not limited to, unintentional disconnection or a real life emergency but each team is only permitted 15 minutes of pause time.
 If the pause exceeds 10 minutes, the staff team must be informed.
 If the pause exceeds 15 minutes, the pausing team will be subject to penalties.